By Scott Ross

 The great Fritz Weaver does his usual impeccable work as Kabakov’s FBI coeval; Michael V. Gazzo turns up as a sleazy go-between subjected to a typically brutal bit of questioning by the Israeli (whose ironic nickname in the Mossad is “The Final Solution”); William Daniels provides a nice turn as a sympathetic V.A. psychologist; and Walter Gotell, the splendidly multifarious General Gogol of the Roger Moore Bonds, shows up as a finely-judged Arabian ambassador.
 Frankenheimer himself can be glimpsed, briefly, in what those who worked with would recognize as his occasionally manic directorial mode, as a CBS television director.
 In this splendid ensemble only the rather blank-faced Keller fails to land.
 Her presence among so fine a cast is a puzzler.
 Then again, the entirety of her 1970s stardom itself never made a great deal of sense to me.
 She isn’t terrible, but she’s barely adequate, and, in this company, that’s nearly as bad as being rotten.

 That we end with a nod to Munich seems appropriate to the inspiration for Black Sunday itself.
-Such calculated ideological violence is itself a circle, a deafening parabola from whose deathish, ironic reverberations we never seem to learn.
+Such calculated ideological violence is itself a circle, a corona from whose deadly radiations we never seem to learn.

 Text copyright 2017 by Scott Ross